Orthodontic Appliances in Bethel Park Help Your Smile Flourish

 Sports Mouthguards

 When participating in sporting events, a mouthguard may be the only thing between you and costly dental work, especially for people who wear dental braces.
-You can continue to participate in any sport you choose with braces!
+Fortunately, you can continue to participate in any sport you choose with braces!
 However, when playing sports where there is a possibility of getting hit in the mouth, a specially designed mouthguard will need to be worn.
-Please be sure to let Dr. Cartwright, Dr. Palmer, or an assistant know if you need a special mouthguard.
+Please be sure to let Dr. Palmer or an assistant know if you need a special mouthguard.
 We will be happy to give you one.
-Do not use a boil and bite or “one size fits all” mouthguard, as these models are likely to break your braces.
+Do not use a boil-and-bite or “one size fits all” mouthguard, as these models are likely to break your braces!